mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-aws/advanced-provisioning/index.md

 <p class="message--note"><strong>NOTE: </strong>Keep in mind that the default value of <tt>spec.kubernetes.networking.serviceSubnet</tt> is set to <tt>10.0.0.0/18</tt>.
 The blocks you choose must not overlap with the <tt>serviceSubnet</tt>.</p>

-<p class="message--important"><strong>IMPORTANT: </strong>If you are using the Kubernetes <a href="https://v1-17.docs.kubernetes.io/docs/concepts/cluster-administration/cloud-providers/">Cloud Providers feature</a> and creating a cluster spanning multiple availability zones(AZ), you must tag the subnets used by the <code>control-plane</code> nodepool.
+<p class="message--important"><strong>IMPORTANT: </strong>If you are using the Kubernetes <a href="https://kubernetes.io/docs/setup/best-practices/multiple-zones/">Cloud Providers feature</a> and creating a cluster spanning multiple availability zones(AZ), you must tag the subnets used by the <code>control-plane</code> node pool.
 Kubernetes creates the ELBs for services of type <code>LoadBalancer</code>, in those subnets.
 Not tagging those subnets can cause the subnets to not receive an ELB and display an <code>Error syncing load balancer, failed to ensure load balancer; could not find any suitable subnets for creating the  ELB.</code> message.</p>

 The tags should be as following, where `__CLUSTER_NAME__` corresponds to the `cluster_name` printed after running `konvoy provision`: